flynnbops/flynnbops.github.io/_posts/2020-12-02-cross_gov_lean_coffee_1.markdown

 ![Our topics](/images/2020-12-02_topics.PNG)
 *Fig.2 Image of topics covered from Lean Coffee Table*

 Of course, the conversation wasn't without controversy.
-One topic threatened to end this fledgling community before we gained any real momentum, and cause a cross government schism.
+One topic threatened to end this experiment before we gained any real momentum and cause a cross government schism.

 ![Controvers-tea](/images/2020-12-02_controversy.PNG)